Polytechnic Society of Kentucky: History

-The Polytechnic Society's primary founder was the librarian of the Public Library of Kentucky, Paul Allen Towne.
-On April 30, 1875 Towne inherited the Library of Kentucky and all its assets from the Board of Trustees.
+The Public Library of Kentucky, Louisville's first free public library, opened in 1872 with Reuben T. Durrett as founder and Paul Allen Towne as librarian.
+It was abandoned in 1875 after a scandal involving lotteries which were meant to pay for the library.
+On April 30, 1875, Towne inherited the Library of Kentucky and all its assets from the board of trustees, including the Central Market Building located on 4th St.

 In February 1876, Towne hosted lectures to raise money for the library.
 By that summer, Professor Pepper of the Polytechnic Institute of London spoke for a series of lectures with his lantern slide projector, which at the time was high technology.
 Several other lectures were also held by scientists and artists of Louisville.
 These lectures brought in hundreds of people as well as financial assistance for the library.

 In December 1876, Towne invited Louisville's leading citizens to help organize a new establishment.
 He purposed a way that could make it profitable to re-open the library by creating a society of science, literary and art for the public.
 A constitution was drafted based upon the Maitland Club of Scotland.
 The members of the society were divided into the five academies with their own presidents, vice-presidents and secretaries.
 The Polytechnic Society of Kentucky was named after a lantern slide projector bought from Professor Pepper.
-The project was in the room during the naming of the organization.
+The projector was in the room during the naming of the organization.
+Dr. Theodore S. Bell was elected as the first president.
+On April 10, 1878, the Polytechnic Society of Kentucky was chartered.

-In 1881, Bennett H. Young becomes president of the society.

-Twice a month the society held sessions with subjects including philosophy, religion, science and politics.
-Its Academy of Art received the highest attendance.
-40 art classes were organized, including drawing, painting, wood carving, medieval lettering, and decorative design.
-Classes on prehistoric, ancient and modern art were also held.
+Many members of the Polytechnic had misgivings about Towne's innocence in regards to his involvement in the Public Library of Kentucky's lottery scandal.
+On December 13, 1878, Towne was discharged as librarian of the Polytechnic for insubordination for refusing to surrender his safe and card catalog to the council.
+A new council was elected in January 1879 in exchange for paying off the lingering debt left over by the Public Library of Kentucky.
+Rev. Dr. Stuart Robinson became president, a position he would hold until his death in October 1881.
+The next month, Bennett H. Young became president of the society.

 The Polytechnic Society reached its peak in the mid-1880s with 715 members.
 In 1887, a section of the Polytechnic Society building was leased out to Kaufman-Straus department store, to increase revenues.
-In 1901 the society sold the grounds to Kaufman-Straus, and a new building was erected and opened in 1903.
-The Polytechnic Society continued to operate from the fourth floor until the new location on York Street was completed in 1905.
+A new building was erected and opened in 1903.
+The Polytechnic Society continued to operate from the fifth floor until the new location on York Street was completed in 1908.

-Col. Bennett H. Young becomes known as "the father of the Louisville Free Public Library."

-In 1908, the new Louisville Free Public Library building opens to the public.
+In 1908, the new Louisville Free Public Library building opened to the public.
 By 1912 membership of the Polytechnic Society had decreased to 37.

-On January 9, 1913, the Polytechnic Society held its last meeting and relinquished its property to the Louisville Free Public Library.
+In 1913, after eight years of controversy, the Polytechnic Society held its last meeting and relinquished its property to the Louisville Free Public Library.